TITLE 77: PUBLIC HEALTH

 4) Creviced Limestone Formations.
 A subsurface seepage system shall not be constructed in an area where there is less than 4 feet of soil between the lowest point in a subsurface seepage system and the top of a creviced limestone formation.
 In areas where creviced limestone is known to occur, a soil boring to a depth of at least 4 feet below the bottom of the subsurface seepage system shall be made to verify that creviced limestone is not present.

 k) Electrical Devices.
-Any component of a private sewage disposal system which is electrically activated shall be provided with a visible and audible warning device placed within the building served.
-All electrical devices shall be wired in accordance with the National Electrical Code or a municipal, county, or local electrical code, whichever is more stringent.
+All electrical devices shall be wired in accordance with the National Electrical Code or a municipal, county or local electrical code, whichever is more stringent.

 2) Information (such as topographical or plat maps) regarding the location of each installation shall be provided to the Department.

-6) Upon receipt of the information required by this subsection (m), the Department will review the experimental system to determine the system's capability of being considered equal to or more stringent than applicable Sections in this Code, and will notify the applicant, in writing, of its decision to grant or deny the request for an experimental use permit.
-If approved, the Department will issue an "Experimental Use Permit" for each installation, up to 30 installations in the State.
+6) Upon receipt of the information required by this subsection (m), the Department will review the experimental system to determine whether the proposed system is equal to or more stringent than applicable Sections in this Part, and will notify the applicant, in writing, of its decision to approve or deny the request for an experimental use permit.
+If the request is approved, the Department will issue an Experimental Use Permit for each installation, up to 30 installations in the State.

-n) Experimental Use Evaluation.
+n) Experimental Use Evaluation

 A) purpose of the test;